LaunchCodeEducation/lchs/src/chapters/databases/db-tables.rst

 Databases store information in **tables**.
 These are arranged in *columns* and *rows*.
 Each column represents a specific piece of data.
-Every row represents a single entry in the table.
+Every row represents a single entry in the table, which includes one value from each column.

 .. figure:: figures/db-table.png
    :alt: Database tables organize information into rows and columns.